devbazy/py-dogeapi/README.md

 # Python DogeApi

-A simple python module for using dogeapi.com service.
+A simple python module for dogeapi.com service.

 See the documentation here: https://dogeapi.com/api_documentation